luismirandad27/cheatsheets-4-fun/1_BigData_SparkProgramming/1_Python/CS_Python_Pyspark_1.md

 ### Narrow/Wide Transformations

-Data structures are *immutable*, we cannot change them once created.
-The way we can modify this DataFrame is with *transformations*.
-There are 2 types:
+Data Frames are *immutable*, we cannot change them once created.
+With *transformations*, we are creating a new dataframe (keep in mind this).
+There are 2 types of transformations:

 **Narrow Transformations**: doesn't result in *shuffling*.
 Than means that all the transformation is operating in the each partition (any data movement will not occur).
-Also, Spark will make a process called *pipelining*, that means that every narrow operation will be executed *in-memory*.

 **Wide Transformations**: result in *shuffling*.
 Means that, in the operation, many input partitions are being used to create different output partitions (writing on disk).

-In the following table, we could see the functions available for each type:
+In the following table, we could see the available functions for each type: